AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 {
     //These data members are public to avoid needing a property to access it public string street;
-    public string town;
+    public string city;
     public string state;
     public int zipcode;
 }
 ```
-> These data members (street, town, etc.) do not have values yet.
+> These data members (street, city, etc.) do not have values yet.
 Values are typically assigned by a [constructor](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/constructors). <br /> <br />
 > Any member (field, property, method, or event) can be accessed by putting a period after the object name and then putting the name of the member.

 # Properties